Regis College

 The Academic Year

 The academic year is divided into two semesters of 16 weeks each.
 The first semester begins with Orientation in late August and ends in mid-December.
-It is followed by a Christmas vacation of approximately three weeks.
+It is followed by a winter vacation of approximately three weeks.
 The second semester begins in early January and ends at approximately the close of the first week in May.
 The Summer Session extends from early May through the middle of August.

 The Academic Advising Program

 Academic advising is an integral part of the educational process in Regis College.
-It is the intent of this program to provide the student with a faculty advisor who assists the advisee to gain the maximum from his/her educational experience.
+It is the intent of this program to provide the student with a faculty advisor who assists the advisee to gain the maximum from their educational experience.

 Each student at Regis is assigned an academic advisor who:

-2. provides information about the academic process and University resources;
+- provides information about the academic process and University resources;

-3. counsels students who may be experiencing academic difficulties; and
+- counsels students who may be experiencing academic difficulties; and

-4. refers students to any other areas of the University that can help the advisee with difficulties outside of the academic sphere.
+- refers students to any other areas of the University that can help the advisee with difficulties outside of the academic sphere.

 The Advising Program is administered through the Office of the Academic Dean for Regis College.
 This office serves as a general source of information about campus resources and specialized programs.